 - a.
 Describe the quality assurance policies and mechanisms in place within the program. - b.
-Provide a sample copy of the client feedback form. - c.
-Describe the processes in place to collect and assess client feedback and identify how this information is used to improve program quality. - d.
-Provide on-site copies of completed feedback forms and reports generated when the feedback forms were analyzed.
+Provide a sample copy of the client/patient feedback form. - c.
+Describe the processes in place to collect and assess client/patient feedback and identify how this information is used to improve program quality. - d.
+Provide a minimum of 25 copies of completed feedback forms and reports generated when the feedback forms were analyzed.

-5.3.4 Dental hygiene treatment and services provided by students must be beneficial for the overall health and oral health of clients.
+5.3.4 Dental hygiene treatment and services provided by students must be beneficial for the overall health and oral health of clients/patients.

-Describe the mechanisms in place that ensure that the care provided to clients is based on their specific needs.
+Describe the mechanisms in place that ensure that the care provided to clients/patients is based on their specific needs.